-You must correctly label this kind of guilt, because calling things by their right name is the first step in transforming them into things that are more healthy and useful.
-I did not do these things because I was "evil", I did them because I was "not wise".
-I can forgive myself for this because Christian leaders lied to me and manipulated me into doing these things.
+You must correctly label this kind of guilt, because calling emotions by their right name is the first step in transforming them into emotions that are more healthy and useful.
+I did not do these bad things because I was "evil", I did them because I was "not wise".
+I can forgive myself for this because Christian leaders lied to me and manipulated me into doing these bad things.
 But that is just the first step; it resolved only a small part of this type of guilt for me.

 The next step was to transform my guilt into motivation to become wiser, so I would not repeat my past mistakes or make future mistakes that were just as bad.
 Becoming wise is not an easy thing to do.
 I have spent the past 40 years working on it.
 I've spent thousands of hours reading history, biography, science, philosophy and other useful materials, I went back to college and studied science in depth, and many other things.
 I still am not willing to say that I am "wise", although I am certainly much, much "wiser" than I was when I was a Christian.
 For many ex-Christians, working hard to make yourself wiser is the most effectively healing thing that you can do.
 Wisdom does not automatically happen.
 You have to make it happen, which takes an enormous amount of work.

-Feeling guilty because of things that Christianity caused me NOT to do, i.e., missed opportunities.
+Feeling guilty because of things that Christianity caused you NOT to do, i.e., missed opportunities.

 This is the biggest, most difficult one for me because I gave up enormous opportunities - friendships, education, health, career, marriage and many other things, because I was told "give it all to Jesus" and I truly loved Jesus.
 Then I discovered that I had sacrificed all of these things to the deliberate, premeditated lie that is Christianity.
 Christianity used my own personal integrity and generosity to suck the life out of me.